Mononoke-hime; animated fantasy, Japan, 1997; D: Hayao Miyazaki, S: Youji Matsuda, Yuriko Ishida, Yuko Tanaka, Kaoru Kobayashi, Sumi Shimamoto

 After four anime films for kids, Hayao Miyazaki returned with a film for grown ups—and what a film for grown ups it is.
 "Princess Mononoke" is the darkest, bloodiest, most brutal film the famous director ever made: already some 15 minutes into the film, when an arrow cuts off the head of a Samurai, and arms of another one, does one realize the story displays violence with a shock never quite seen or expected from Miyazaki.
 "Mononoke" is a serious and suspenseful movie about human negligence of the environment, and the inability of two different groups to share the same territory, yet although it was hailed by critics and sold a record 10,000,000 tickets at the Japanese box office, surpassing even "Titanic", it is still a slightly disappointing and highly uneven feature: often excessive and heavy handed, as if the master lost his patience and ditched subtlety on several occasions for the sake of banal messages, but has some of the greatest moments in any Miyazaki film, like the refreshingly gentle scene where Mononoke chews food and gives it to Ashitaka through a kiss, who is too weak to eat.
 Anxiety and darkness crowd the story, and there are too many bizarre touches (weird creatures like wolves with three tails or leaches).

 "Mononoke" is a good film, but too heavy handed, and Miyazaki sharply displays the plot, but even resorts to splatter violence and horrifying creatures, whereas it is a mistake the princess with the magical title isn't the main, but actually a supporting character—the main one is obviously Ashitaka.
 The story refuses to one-dimensionally separate characters into good or bad—unlike Disney's animated films with messages that every character is either good or bad, and that the only way to get rid of the bad is to kill them off, "Mononoke" is more multilayered, showing that bad people have to actually be changed and educated to become good, and that they think they have good intentions.
-Is Lady Eboshi good?
-Yes, she helps the lepers, the prostitutes and other outsiders by giving them refuge in her town.
-Is she evil?
-Yes, she is egoistically destroying the forest.
-Also, the finale has to be seen: it has everything, and Miyazaki courageously blends in art and horror elements without any compromise.
-The last 20 minutes also contain one of the strongest 'dirty poetic' moments in 90s cinema, one so strong and so bizarre that some people turned their heads away and could not stand its intensity because they misinterpreted it for disgusting—it is the darkly romantic sequence where a giant white pig got infected by the red leeches of hate and became evil, while San fell into them and lost her consciousness.
-The minute Ashitaka jumps into the sea of red leeches, diving in and searching for San to save her, is something that has to be seen.
+Ashitaka is a perfect symbol for trying to find a middle ground between two extremes—on the one side, Lady Eboshi thinks that nature is a resource that should be at the service of creating wealth for her poor people; on the other side, Mononoke thinks that people must live in harmony with nature.
+The finale has to be seen: it has everything, and Miyazaki courageously blends in art and horror elements without any compromise.
+The last 20 minutes also contain one of the strongest 'dirty poetic' moments in 90s cinema, one so strong and so bizarre that some people turned their heads away and could not stand its intensity because they misinterpreted it for disgusting—it is the darkly romantic sequence where a giant white pig gets infected by hundreds of red leeches of hate and becomes evil, while Mononoke falls into them and loses her consciousness.
+The minute Ashitaka jumps into the sea of red leeches, diving in and searching for Mononoke to save her, is something that has to be seen.
 Nonetheless, this surreal finale at times seems as if someone was on a bad acid trip.

 Grade:++